What Are Car Accident Victims’ Rights?

 However, either party can potentially be at fault and it is important to gather evidence to prove liability.

 If you would like assistance with gathering evidence, our panel of experienced solicitors could help you.
-They could help you figure out liability and answer other questions you may have, such as about hit and run charges in the UK.

 How old do car accident victims need to be in order to claim?